basp-group/sopt/README.txt

 WEBPAGE
    http://basp-group.github.io/sopt/

 INSTALLATION
-  To install the toolbox, the FFTW toolbox (www.fftw.org) and the TIFF toolbox (www.remotesensing.org/libtiff/) must be installed.
+  SOPT requires the FFTW toolbox (www.fftw.org) and the TIFF toolbox (www.remotesensing.org/libtiff/) and can be built using cmake, for example, as follows:
-  A makefile is provided to build the code.
-Before compiling you might need to edit the makefile to specify your compiler and the location where the dependencies are installed.
-Once these are installed you just need to type

-  %make all

-  to install the toolbox.
+  > mkdir build; cd build
+  > cmake .. -DCMAKE_PREFIX_PATH='<fftw path>;<tiff path>'
+  > make
+  > make test

 SUPPORT
-  If you have any questions or comments, feel free to contact Rafael Carrillo at: rafael {DOT} carrillo {AT} epfl {DOT} ch.
+  If you have any questions or comments, feel free to contact Rafael Carrillo or Jason McEwen.

 NOTES
   The code is given for educational purpose.
 For the matlab version of the code see the folder matlab.

 LICENSE
   SOPT: Sparse OPTimisation package